Grounding the Global (GG)

 In this context, we believe that two-way engagement is necessary: in one direction, to ensure international processes are aware of the situations of women across the region in varied contexts, and in another, to ensure that women in varied communities are aware of their rights, international and regional frameworks that pertain to them and how the existing mechanisms can be harnessed to initiate change.

 Our members are in continued engagement in policy spaces at the global and regional level.
-We bring analysis, recommendations and data derived from research and advocacy directly with marginalized women’s groups specially the valuable knowledge gained from our Feminist Participatory Action Research (FPAR).
+We bring analysis, recommendations and data derived from research and advocacy directly with marginalised women’s groups specially the valuable knowledge gained from our Feminist Participatory Action Research (FPAR).

 Our sites of engagements: